HackYourFuture/React/documentation/homework/W1-homework.md

 Fork this repository and create a basic folder structure that includes:

 - Download the [example](https://gist.github.com/gaearon/faa67b76a6c47adbab04f739cba7ceda/archive/9d0dd0ee941fea05fd1357502e5aa348abb84c12.zip) and put the project folder with a custom name inside the `homework-submission` directory.
--

-When you are done issue a PR with your homework as explained in [this video](https://www.youtube.com/watch?v=-o0yomUVVpU&index=2&list=PLVYDhqbgYpYUGxRdtQdYVE5Q8h3bt6SIA) made by Daan.

 ## Learning goals

-By doing this homework you will achieve the following:
+By doing this homework you will learn:

 - How to create your own custom components
 - How to nest components